GDSC-CPU/tf-workshop/slides/workshop/sgd.md

 <div class="mt-2"></div>

-### TL:DR This saves dramatic amounts of computation time.
+<h3 class="text-orange-500">TL:DR -- This saves dramatic amounts of computation time.</h3>

 > 👎 [The downside of stochastic gradient descent is that it doesn’t find the true minimum as reliably.
 Instead it has a tendency to get extremely close...][1]